Sunday, July 9, 2017

 Sentences using the word LOST !!!!

-We watched a 30-minute Indiana Jones Stunt show scene from Raiders of the Lost Ark.
+We watched a 30-minute scene from the Indiana Jones Stunt show in Raiders of the Lost Ark.

 We lost Madison in the crowd.

-There was a group of six that toured the Lost Sea Cave.
+A group of six toured the Lost Sea Cave.

 I had lost twenty-five pounds.